Troubled Island

 Troubled Island is an American opera in three acts composed by William Grant Still, with a libretto begun by poet Langston Hughes and completed by Verna Arvey.
 She married the composer following their collaboration.

-Set in Haiti in 1791, Troubled Island portrays Jean Jacques Dessalines (1758–1806) and the corruption of his leadership in the Haitian revolution.
+Set in Haiti in 1791, Troubled Island portrays Jean Jacques Dessalines (1758–1806) and the Haitian Revolution.
 He declared himself as emperor of an independent Haiti but was assassinated by opponents.
 The opera premiered at the New York City Opera on March 31, 1949, notably making it the first grand opera composed by an African American to be produced by a major company.
+It was also the first time the New York City Opera produced an American opera.

 Composition and production history

 Still and Hughes began writing Troubled Island in 1936, but Hughes left the project the following year to cover the Spanish Civil War for the Baltimore Afro-American.
 Arvey, a pianist and writer who never wrote a libretto before, completed the project in Hughes’ absence.